sectorzero/ttftp/README.md

 * File Store
     Im-Memory map to hold file abstractions of byte arrays Protected concurrent r/w access
+* Test Client
+    Put a file to the server
+    Get a file from the server

 Choice of Language
 ------------------